-There is typically a single instance of this class per application, but there could be many if needed (for instance in a multi-document application).
-The default single instance is accessible from the RecordingServicesDefaultRecorder property.
+There is typically a single instance of the Recorder class per application, but there could be many if needed (for instance in a multi-document application).
+The default single instance is accessible from the RecordingServicesDefault-Recorder property.
 By default, recordable objects are attached to the default recorder immediately after completion of the constructor.
-See Assigning Recorders Manually on page 243 to learn how to customize this behavior.
+See Assigning Recorders Manually on page 259 to learn how to customize this behavior.